Sumite321/WStationWeb/README.md

 # WeatherDB

 WeatherDB acronym for Weather Database is fully inspired by my passion for Meteorology.
-I decided to independanlly learn C++ with help of tutorials and thought of building my skills by creating this database.
+I decided to independently learn C++ with help of tutorials and thought of building my skills by creating this database.
 Currently a simple database like program that will realize the following operations:
 <ul>
 <li> Input data